 Don’t miss the Royal Pump Room Museum, a museum and gallery housed in a historic spa building that gives an interesting insight into the town’s rich spa heritage.
 On a fine day, you’ll love exploring the perfectly manicured Jephson Gardens, and we recommend a stroll (or you can rent a little boat and row if you like) along the River Leam to get a lovely sense of the town’s peaceful pace.

-If it’s not such a fine day, why not treat yourself to lots of lovely cake on a cafe crawl, to discover Leamington’s famously good cafe culture?
+If it’s not such a fine day, why not treat yourself to lots of lovely cake on a cafe crawl and discover Leamington’s famously good cafe culture?
 Leamington is the type of town where you can have your cake and eat it too!

 Like Birmingham, Glasgow has a reputational hangover from its slightly grubbier, economically downtrodden days.
-But, its revival has been strong and proud and, today, it makes for a superb city break.
+But, its revival has been strong, proud, and, today, it makes for a superb city break.

 From the Burrell Collection and Botanical Gardens to the world-famous live music scene, Glasgow has an unbeatable and eclectic mix of things to see and do.
 Its biggest draw for many, however, seems to be its relentless energy.